Daniel Wu: Early life

-Daniel N Wu was born in Berkeley, California, and raised in Orinda, California.
-His parents, Diana (née Liu), a college professor, and George Wu, a retired engineer, are natives of Shanghai, China.
-His father immigrated to the United States from China and met his mother in New York, where she was a student.
+Daniel Wu was born in Berkeley, California, and raised in Orinda, California, and is the third-generation Chinese American living in the US.
+Both of his parents' families are originally from Shanghai.
+During the era of chaos caused by wars, his grandparents took their family to Taiwan and Hong Kong respectively and both immigrated to the United States in the 1950s.
+Both his parents are highly educated.
+His mother, Diana Wu (née Liu), is a university professor and holds a doctorate, and his father George Wu, is an engineer who obtained a master’s degree in Oklahoma.
+George met Diana in New York, when Diana was a student at New York University.
 After marrying, they settled in California.
-Wu has two older sisters, Greta and Gloria, and an older brother who died when he was two.
+Wu has two older sisters, Gloria and Greta, and an older brother named Douglas who died in an accident when he was two.

+When he was a child, his grandfather used to take him to watch movies in Chinatown.
 Wu developed an interest in martial arts when he saw Jet Li in The Shaolin Temple and Donnie Yen in Iron Monkey, and consequently began studying wushu at age 11.
-His childhood role model was Jackie Chan, a man who now considers Wu "like a son".
+His childhood role model was Jackie Chan, who now considers Wu "like a son".
 Wu attended the Head-Royce School in Oakland, California and later majored in architecture at the University of Oregon.
-While there, he founded the University of Oregon Wushu Club in 1994 and served as the team's first coach.
-During this time, Wu took film classes and frequented local theaters, and came to enjoy the works of filmmakers like Akira Kurosawa and Luc Besson, whom he describes as "men of vision."
+Wu also attended SCI-Arc for a summer program in architecture and worked for architect Michael Rotondi.
+While in Oregon, he founded the University of Oregon Wushu Club in 1994 and served as the team's first coach.
+During this time, Wu took film classes and frequented local theaters, and came to enjoy the works of filmmakers like Akira Kurosawa and Luc Besson, whom he describes as "men of vision".